 Open space preserves are open to the public for your enjoyment and we strongly encourage you to come prepared for the outdoors.
-Always remember to let others know where you’re going and when you’ll return home as cell service can be limited in the preserves.
+Cell service is limited in some of the preserves, so always remember to let others know where you’re going and when you’ll return home.
 Before hitting the trail, be prepared for all types of weather conditions and carry enough water and snacks for the entire day.

-The Open Space Authority strongly believes that connecting people to nature and outdoor open spaces is more important than ever, as being in nature provides important personal physical and mental health benefits.
-At this time, our open space preserves will remain open for the public to enjoy nature in a safe and healthy manner.
+The Open Space Authority strongly believes that connecting people to nature and outdoor spaces provides essential benefits related to physical and mental wellness.
+Throughout the COVID-19 crisis, our open space preserves provided important places for the public to enjoy nature, along with modifications to protect the health and safety of our visitors and staff.

-Due to recent fire activity, trail or preserve access may be impacted as conditions change.
-Please check our website prior to visiting an open space preserve.
-Keep yourself safe to ensure emergency services are available for fires.
+Red flag warnings and fire activity may impact trails or preserves as conditions change.
+Please check back on this page prior to visiting an open space preserve, and keep yourself safe to ensure emergency services are available for fires.

 - Consider alternatives to outdoor activities during extreme heat and fire danger.